Skip to main content

 Strategic exercise protocols act as a direct signaling mechanism, prompting the body to enhance its own testosterone production.

 Cardiovascular exercise, while not as direct a stimulant for testosterone production, plays a vital supportive role.
-Activities like running, cycling, or swimming are highly effective for improving and reducing body fat.
+Activities like running, cycling, or swimming are highly effective for improving insulin sensitivity and reducing body fat.
 Visceral fat is a primary site of the aromatase enzyme, which converts testosterone into estrogen.

 By reducing the amount of visceral fat, you decrease the activity of this enzyme, preserving more of your testosterone in its active form.
 This makes cardiovascular exercise a critical component of managing the testosterone-to-estrogen ratio.